NateAlmighty/MinionsOfTheDragon/README.md

 1. Colored Text
 2. End Game talents/achievements system
+3. Animated Text/Basic Sounds
-3. Recreate game in Pygame with buttons and sound instead of just text - This will be V3.0
+4. Recreate game in Pygame with buttons and possibly some animations instead of just text - This will be V3.0